-Fter the purchase of the vessel, in 2009 Fred Olsen stretched it by adding a mid-ship section with extra cabins, lounge and swimming pools.
+After the purchase of the vessel, in 2009 Fred Olsen stretched it by adding a mid-ship section with extra cabins, lounge, and swimming pools.

 The 24,344-ton, 989-passenger cruise ship Braemar was originally built in 1993 as Crown Dynasty for the now-defunct Crown Cruise Lines.
 It joined the Fred.
 Olsen fleet in 2001.
 One of the biggest changes that past cruisers are going to note is the Braemar Room on Deck 5, leading into the new Scottish-inspired Morning Light Pub (that was released on sister cruise liner Balmoral in early 2008).
-Prior to the renovation, the space was more of a walkway, but now the expanded Braemar Room has become more of a public room in its own right, with Aztec and nautical-themed design of the decor.
-The space is also home to a new library, card room and Internet room.
+Prior to the renovation, this space was more of a walkway, but now the expanded Braemar Room has become more of a public room in its own right, with Aztec and nautical-themed design of the decor.
+This space is also home to a new library, a card room, and an Internet room.

 Cruise itinerary program

 Braemar itinerary program is based on the Mediterranean and Norwegian Fjords cruises with departures from Dover and Southampton, UK, as well as on Caribbean cruises out of Barbados, with Transatlantic repositioning crossings.

 MS Braemar has a total of 485 cabins (of which 19 Suites, 200 Balcony rooms, 130 Inside) in 21 grades.
 Most Braemar staterooms are 130-175-sq. foot Balcony rooms.
 The largest aboard Braemar is the Superior Suite (300 ft2).